zabealbe/can-cicd/README.md

 The purpose of this project is to manage **any** can network, the data flowing throught it, its serialization/deserialization and the interactions with the bus itself

+CAN CICD was born to solve the many issues regarding the CAN network arised from [Formula SAE](https://en.wikipedia.org/wiki/Formula_SAE) design competition.

+This project **fixes** the following problems:

++ Lack of a single source of truth for the CAN network description (hassle-free alternative to DBC files)
++ Human error during the development (deserialization errors, wrong bitrate, etc.)
++ Desynchronization between different nodes (ie. a message id has changed and the developer forgot to update the code)
++ Message loss due to conflicting ids or wrong id priority
++ Lack of visual representation of message definitions, useful during the development process

+Features:
++ Network description format:
+    + json-based, simple, hassle-free and powerful
+    + single source of truth
++ Automatic message ids generation:
+    + accounts for priority assigning **lower ids** to **higher priority** messages
+    + ids can be filtered by masking the least significant bits and filtering by **topic**
+    + generation of **masks** and **filters** based on the concept of **topic**, filter by the topics that your device has interest in
++ Automatic source code generation for c, c++, python and javascript:
+    + serialization/deserialization code generation with zero-copy zero-overhead
+    + header files with **constants** and **types**
+    + header files with **can configiration** such as bitrate, frequency, etc.
++ Spreadsheet generation:
+    + visual representation of the can networks with messages payloads, ids, topics, etc.

 ## Subprojects
 :open_file_folder: project root\
   ├ :open_file_folder: [id_generator](id_generator)\